MadsAlbertsen/multi-metagenome/docs/step5.md

 tail -n+4 assembly.hmm.orfs.txt | sed 's/ * / /g' | cut -f1,4 -d " " > assembly.orfs.hmm.id.txt
 {% endhighlight %}

 The file `assembly.hmm.orfs.txt` contains information on all HMM positive ORFs.
-In order to get a fast overview of their taxonomic affiliation the names of the HMM positive ORFs are extracted (`list.of.positive.orfs.txt`), the sequence of the positive ORFs are extracted using `extract.using.header.list.pl` and then searched against the NCBI refseq_protein database using [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+In order to get a fast overview of their taxonomic affiliation the names of the HMM positive ORFs are extracted (`list.of.positive.orfs.txt`), the sequence of the positive ORFs are extracted using `extract.using.header.list.pl` and then searched against the NCBI refseq database using [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 {% highlight text%}
 tail -n+4 assembly.hmm.orfs.txt | cut -f1 -d " " > list.of.positive.orfs.txt